johnbillion/query-monitor/CONTRIBUTING.md

 ### Manual Deployments

-Query Monitor gets automatically deployed to the WordPress.org Plugin Directory via Travis CI whenever a new tag is pushed to the GitHub repo.
+Query Monitor gets automatically deployed to the WordPress.org Plugin Directory whenever a new release is published on GitHub.

 Deploying can be performed locally if required: